 The land that the building sits on is owned by the airport.
 The lease the chapter has with New Garden Airport calls for a 5% interest in the building and improvements to devolve to the airport each year.
 After 20 years, the building and all improvements will be wholly owned by the airport but the chapter will continue to have the right to use it.
 The airport was owned by the duPont family until early 2007 when New Garden Township purchased it.
 Our agreement is now with the Township.

 Monthly Membership and other meetings are held in the clubroom at the hangar or, in the case of severe weather, in the cafeteria at William Penn High School near New Castle, Delaware.
 Locations of meetings are announced here, at the EAA240 web site, or by email, or both.

-In January 2012 our membership totaled 166, and we have five aircraft being worked-on at the Chapter hangar.
+We have five aircraft being worked-on in the Chapter Hangar.

 The rules of the chapter are few.
 There is no smoking in the building.
 All tools and books in the building are available for member use and are to be returned to where you found them.
 Safety is paramount, workshop machinery use must be supervised.
 We keep our bathrooms, shower, kitchen and dining area clean and tidy, ready for use.
 Last to leave secures all doors and windows.

-The building is open to any chapter member and nonmembers if accompanied by a member.
-The combination to the lock on the side door is available to any member. .
+The Chapter building is open to any chapter member and nonmembers if accompanied by a member.
+The combination to the lock on the side door is available to any member.
 If you have other questions, just ask any member – we’ll be glad to help.

-The Young Eagles program promotes the love of aviation amongst local children.
+The Young Eagles program promotes the love of aviation amongst local youngsters.